-Lyme Disease patients have found the best course of treatment for Lyme and its co-infections, to be based in Homeopathic principles.
+Lyme Disease patients have found the best course of treatment for Lyme and its co-infections based on Homeopathic principles.
 In determining a course of treatment, it is important to consider that Lyme disease involves multiple complex infections.
 There are 22 reasons for having a negative Lyme diagnosis based upon bloodwork.

-Then the Reflex E System should be tested.
-This technology is based on Electro acupuncture according to Voll.
-This diagnostic and treatment system was created in Germany in the 1960s to determine what homeopathic medicines, herbs, supplements and glandulars best fit the patient’s needs.
+The Reflex E System should be tested.
+This technology is based on Electroacupuncture, according to Voll.
+This diagnostic and treatment system was created in Germany in the 1960s to determine what homeopathic medicines, herbs, supplements, and glandular best fit the patient’s needs.

-Specific testing with Homeopathis includes Babesia/ Borrelia (brain fogg, migratory joint pain, chronic fatigue), Bartonella (skin issues colon issues), Brucella, Candida Albicans (fatigue, digestive, lung, sinus issues), Chlamidia, Clostridium Difficile (bacterial overgrowth), Coxsackie, Cytomegalovirus, Epstein Barre (chronic fatigue), Giardia, H. Pylori (small intestine/stomach pain), Herpes Simplex, Herpes Zoster, Mycoplasma, Nanobacterium, Parvovirus (lung issues), Pertussis, Rocky Mountain Spotted Fever, SIBO (Small Intestine Bacterial Overgrowth), Toxoplasma Gondii.
-You will also be tested for adrenal deficiency (fatigue), fungal infections (lung and sinus symptoms), leaky gut (stomach pain), mineral deficiency (atrial fibrillation/ anxiety), mold (lung issues) neurotoxins (antibiotics) parasites (stomach and colon issues) and thyroid function.
+Specific testing with Homeopathis includes Babesia/ Borrelia (brain fog, migratory joint pain, chronic fatigue), Bartonella (skin issues colon issues), Brucella, Candida Albicans (fatigue, digestive, lung, sinus issues), Chlamydia, Clostridium Difficile (bacterial overgrowth), Coxsackie, Cytomegalovirus, Epstein Barre (chronic fatigue), Giardia, H. Pylori (small intestine/stomach pain), Herpes Simplex, Herpes Zoster, Mycoplasma, Nanobacterium, Parvovirus (lung issues), Pertussis, Rocky Mountain Spotted Fever, SIBO (Small Intestine Bacterial Overgrowth), Toxoplasma Gondii.
+You will also be tested for adrenal deficiency (fatigue), fungal infections (lung and sinus symptoms), leaky gut (stomach pain), mineral deficiency (atrial fibrillation/ anxiety), mold (lung issues), neurotoxins (antibiotics), parasites (stomach and colon issues) and thyroid function.

-One of the most important aspects of testing and treatment is to determine if the patient has the Methyfolate (MTHFR) gene.
+One of the most important aspects of testing and treatment is determining if the patient has the Methyfolate (MTHFR) gene.
 This significant issue must be dealt with as these patients are unable to detox properly.

-Some of the most common TCM patterns in Lyme patients include Liver Yin Deficiency, Liver Blood Deficiency and Liver Wind (migraines, shaking and uncontrollable anger), Heart Blood Deficiency and Heart Yin Deficiency (anxiety, depression, atrial fibrillation and palpitations).
-Since the heart represents the “shen” or the mind in TCM this makes perfect sense.
+Lyme patients’ most common TCM patterns include Liver Yin Deficiency, Liver Blood Deficiency and Liver Wind (migraines, shaking, and uncontrollable anger), Heart Blood Deficiency, and Heart Yin Deficiency (anxiety, depression, atrial fibrillation, and palpitations).
+Since the heart represents the “shen” or the mind in TCM, this makes perfect sense.

-During treatment, most if not all patient’s experience “Herx,” discovered by Dr. Herxheimer, or clearing reactions.
+Following 28 weeks, the body is left with dead protein debris.
+This must be drained and detoxed for a full recovery.
+Most if not all patients experience “Herx,” discovered by Dr. Herxheimer, or clearing reactions during treatment.
 The patient feels like they have a touch of the flu.
-This occurs each time there is a bacterial “die off” and is quite normal and expected.
+This occurs each time there is a bacterial “die-off” and is quite normal and expected.

-According to the principles of Homeopathy there are phases of Homotoxicology.
+According to the principles of Homeopathy, there are phases of Homotoxicology.
 These include six phases of degeneration and six phases of regeneration.
-It is very typical in the process of getting well that a patient will experience symptoms of disease that they experienced years prior.
+It is typical in getting well that a patient will experience symptoms of the disease that they experienced years prior.
 This is the body “retracing” back to normal health.

 During the patient’s course of treatment, it is not unusual to experience “crisis” situations.
-As part of patient care we monitor patients every month as well as help with any “crisis” that may occur.
-The process of regeneration is complex and no two Lyme patients experience the same recovery symptoms.Return To Blog
+As part of patient care, we monitor patients every month and help with any “crisis” that may occur.
+The process of regeneration is complex.
+No two Lyme patients experience the same recovery symptoms.Return To Blog